Codes

 The only way to be certain of which sensor is causing the problem is to compare the freeze frame data for all three sensors when the code is thrown and stored.
 If the offending sensor is part of the SAIS, we have Pressure Sensor Replacements (direct, wired, and plug-and-play) that can be added to the Hewitt-Tech bypass kit to solve the problem without having to replace the bad air switching valve.

-*The test for P106B will not run if there are air switching valve codes already present, meaning the P106B code will show even after you install the Hewitt-Tech bypass module and clear the codes.
+*The test for P106B will not run if there are air switching valve codes already present, meaning the P106B code may still come on after you install the Hewitt-Tech bypass module and clear the codes.

 Call us TOLL-FREE at 1-800-307-7671 or use the Contact Us form for more information and answers to your questions about trouble codes.
 If using the form, please include your vehicle information and trouble codes.
 Our knowledgeable staff is ready and waiting to tell you what the Hewitt-Tech bypass kits can do for your situation.